Folk Updates ~ Keeping Folk In Touch

 Your Updates: please send email text or Word (not pdf, jpg, etc)

-Please email with appropriate Subject: "Journal" or "Directory"or "Folk News" "Updates" ~ or may get missed !
+Please email with Subject: "Updates" + "Journal" or "Directory" or "Folk News" ~ or may get missed !

-- "Journal Updates" for Folklife Traditions Journal magazine (researched articles).~ Open to all ~ societies, researchers; book publishers.
+- "Journal Updates" for Folklife Traditions Journal (researched articles).~ Open to all ~ societies, researchers; book publishers.
 Up to 200 words.

 - "Directory Updates" ~ Venues, Performers, Media, Services.
 Open to all, free entries, see Get listed! page